 All of the Circus Folk gave Carlene a look, except for the Strange Boy who continued to stare into space.

 “Someone has found it from wherever Van Helsing left it and is using it to create new Vampire species around London.
-I had a run in with one, as did your friend here in the underground, but it looks like there’s still at least one new breed out there.”
+I had a run in with one, as did your friend here in the underground.

 The Circus Master was quick to correct Carlene. ” We’ve only been here for a few days, but at my last count there’s about 15 new breeds created in the last few months or so.